Ewpratten/tej4m_computer_interfacing_lab/README.md

 The goal of this project is to develop a dual-processor system, linked over USB/UART, where the host has cryptographic random number generation capabilities and the coprocessor has a small 7-segment display.
 The idea is that any time a specific button is pressed, a new truly random number will be displayed.

+## Source layout

+The source code is split into three modules:

+ - `common`
+   - Common code between the host and coprocessor
+ - `desktop`
+   - The host code
+ - `coprocessor`
+   - The coprocessor code

 ## Building

 Configure the toolchain: